8300939171/Codsoft-Java-Intern/README.md

+# CodSoft Java Internship – Task Submissions

+This repository contains Java programs completed as part of the **CodSoft Virtual Internship**.

+## Table of Contents
+- [Task 1 – Number Guessing Game]
+- [Task 2 – Student Grade Calculator]
+- [Task 3 – ATM Interface]
+- [Task 4 – Currency Converter]

-Task 1 – Number Guessing Game
+## Task 1 – Number Guessing Game
 Description

 This is a simple Java console-based game where the user tries to guess a randomly generated number between 1 and 100.
 The user is given a maximum of 5 attempts to find the correct number.
 The program provides feedback if the guess is too high or too low.